diyelectromusic/picodexed/README.md

 2. Clone this repository.
 3. Run the getsubmod.sh script to initialise Synth_Dexed.
 5. Apply the patches to Synth_Dexed that can be found in synth_dexed.
-4. Run the getboices.sh script to get and initialise the ROM voices.
+4. Run the getvoices.sh script to get and initialise the ROM voices.
 4. Set the PICO_SDK_PATH variable to point to your Pico SDK installation.
 5. Go to the build directory and run `cmake ..` followed by `make`.